-Chapter Content Introduction States the document purpose, and the approach to Environmental Management.
+Chapter Content Introduction States the document purpose, and the approach to Environmental Pariot Provide in Management.
 Project Description Describes project background / proposed works.
-Project Environmental Management Outlining responsibilities of the Applicant and Principal Contractor, including the role of environmental manager and environmental clerk of works (ECoW), as well as any other technical support that may be required, e.g. hydrologist, ecologist, archaeological clerk of works (ACoW), etc. Environmental Policies and Procedures Details environmental policies and procedures of relevance to the project.
-Communications and Training Plan Details how the Principal Contractor will communicate environmental matters to site personnel (E.g. works packs / method statements, daily briefings, tool box talks, induction, etc. Environmental Auditing and Details how the Principal Contractor will monitor the works in Monitoring Plan accordance with the CEMP.
+Project Environmental Management Outlining responsibilities of the Applicant and Principal Contractor, including the role of environmental manager, Environmental Clerk of Works (EnvCoW) and Ecological Clerk of Works (ECoW) as well as any other technical support that may be required, e.g. hydrologist, ecologist, archaeological clerk of works (ACoW), etc. Environmental Policies and Procedures Details environmental policies and procedures of relevance to the project.
+Communications and Training Plan Details how the Principal Contractor will communicate environmental matters to site personnel (e.g. works packs / method statements, daily briefings, tool box talks, induction, etc. Environmental Auditing and Monitoring Details how the Principal Contractor will monitor the works in accordance Plan with the CEMP.
 Emergency Response Plan Details emergency response procedures.
 Pollution Prevention Plan This will be developed by the Principal Contractor to comply with the construction license required under The Water Environment (Controlled Activities) (Scotland) Regulations 2011, as amended.
 Waste Management Plan Details how waste material arisings will be managed during construction.
 Water Management Plan Details how surface water runoff and drainage will be managed during construction.
 Soil Management Plan Details how soil (not peat) will be stripped, stored and reinstated.
 Peat Management Plan Details how peat will be stripped, stored / stockpiled and reinstated.
 Site Restoration Plan Details how the site will be restored following construction.
-Cultural Heritage Management Plan Details how cultural heritage is to be managed in line with a Written Scheme of Investigation (WSI) provided in the EIA Report.
 Ecological Management Plan Details how ecology will be managed in accordance with mitigation agreed in the EIA.
 Construction Noise Management Plan Details working hours and how construction noise is to be controlled in line with best practise and guidance.
 Air Quality Management Plan Details how air quality will be managed.

-The scope of works covered by the CEMPs will be agreed between the Principal Contractor and the Applicant prior to works commencing and updated as required by the Principal Contractor.
+The scope of works covered by the CEMP will be agreed between the Principal Contractor and the Applicant prior to works commencing and updated as required by the Principal Contractor.